Another hurricane season down, emergency managers ready for next year

 “Everything we put in place was ready to go, but we did not have to completely utilize everything, so that was good,” McCrane said.

-Both counties had other test runs activating their emergency operations centers, but Dorian was the only actual event they prepared for during the 2019 hurricane season.
+Both Charlotte and Sarasota counties had other test runs activating their emergency operations centers, but Dorian was the only actual event they prepared for during the 2019 hurricane season.

 In Sarasota County, McCrane said the county realized during Dorian preparations, it needed a better system to get information out to all county employees and partners.